ptembra/tictactoe-cpp/README.md

 To compile the code simply run `make` on the tictactoe directory.

-The binary spit out will be named `ticactoe-executable`
+The binary will be named `ticactoe-executable`

 Have fun!